TechxArtisanStudio/MkDocs-Lang/README.md

 ## Overview

+> **Note:** This project is actively under development.
+Features and functionalities may change as improvements are made.

 Our philosophy for organizing multi-language MkDocs projects is to treat each language version as an individual MkDocs site.
 This approach allows for independent management of each language while maintaining a unified structure under a single main directory.
 Each language-specific MkDocs site resides in its own sub-directory at the same hierarchical level, as illustrated below:

 ```